 There are four main reasons Annular tears hurt:

-Healing of an annular tear occurs from the outside in and carries sensitive nerve tissue in addition to new blood vessels.
+- Healing of an annular tear occurs from the outside in and carries sensitive nerve tissue in addition to

-Endoscopic discectomy can remove loose fragments in the disc and reduce pressure that may be forcing disc material into the tear.
+- Endoscopic discectomy can remove loose fragments in the disc and reduce pressure that may be forcing disc material into the tear.
 THis is Dr. Mork’s recommended annular tear treatment.